The Sun Vanguard

 Hamfrd is straining, sucking in mouthfuls of air, growling them out in shuddering breaths, his entire tall Northerner frame shaking from the effort of resisting the power of this man, Riam.
 The tanned sailor across the table puffs out his cheeks, face turning red, roars with some new reservoir of strength discovered deep within, and begins to edge Hamfrd’s arm towards the table.

-Hamfrd fights against it, grits his teeth, draws forth a wild warcry, but the push of the other man is an inexorable weight collapsing onto the Northerner, driving his arm downwards towards the wood.
+Hamfrd fights against it, grits his teeth, draws forth a wild battlecry, but the push of the other man is an inexorable weight collapsing onto the Northerner, driving his arm downwards towards the wood.

 * * *

 The campfire crackles, the heat of it a tangible thing in the bitter cold night.
-Young Hamfrd, now nearing the celebration of his eighth cycle, what the Northern tribespeople call the years, can stick his hand forward and feel it pass within the range of the flame, push against the bubble of warmth there.
+Young Hamfrd, now nearing the celebration of his eighth cycle, what the Northern tribespeople call the years, can stick his hand forward and feel it pass within the range of the flame, push into the bubble of warmth there.

 His father is seated almost directly across the small ring of stones, and Hamfrd looks through the orange dancing flames and the haze of smoke, to see him there.
 Beside his father, Hamfrd’s mother sits nursing her infant son, his baby brother.